chakra-hub/form-react/README.md

-Live Link of the app - chakra-hub-signup-form.netlify.app
+Live Link of the app - https://chakra-hub-signup-form.netlify.app/

 # Getting Started with Create React App